MojoliciousDotIO/mojolicious.io/blog/2018/12/15/practical-web-content-munging/index.markdown

 There's a lot going on here, and I'll only briefly explain some of it, since it's not Mojo related.

-The first line of this loop creates a description, which is usually a summary or whatever.
+The first line of the loop creates a description, which is usually a summary or whatever.
 In my case, the main site will show the description as a clickable link, so the user will get a short summary of the news item on the main page, and then the ability to click it to see the whole item.
 I'm using the [String::Truncate](https://metacpan.org/pod/String::Truncate) module, which has an `elide` method that will truncate a string on word boundaries and add an ellipsis to indicate text was left out.

-Then, in the here document, I fill in all the metadata, using values from $e, each of which is just a reference to a hash.
+Then, in the here document, I fill in all the metadata, using values from `$e`, each of which is just a reference to a hash.
 Then we write it to a file using the `spurt` method of [Mojo::File](https://mojolicious.org/perldoc/Mojo/File).
 That's it!
 When this is done in a loop over a page with any number of news items in the expected format, we get a bunch of nice new Hugo posts.

-In the interest of clarity and brevity (and because they're just basic Perl, not Mojo-related) I've left out the loops and building of the data structure that is used when generating metadata.
-But, if you want to see it all in one place, with some ugly bits to workaround broken dates and things that just don't work well in Markdown (like tables), you can see the code (still in progress, but nearly ready to migrate our cranky old site!) in the [repository on GitHub](https://github.com/swelljoe/webmin-com-extractor).
-It isn't pretty, but it does the job, and didn't take much time to build, thanks to Mojolicious and a few other modules from the CPAN.
+In the interest of clarity and brevity (and because it's basic Perl and not Mojo-related) I've left out the loops and building of the data structure that I used when generating metadata.
+If you want to see it all in one place, with some ugly bits to workaround broken dates and things that just don't work well in Markdown (like tables), you can see the code (still in progress, but nearly ready to migrate our cranky old site!) in the [repository on GitHub](https://github.com/swelljoe/webmin-com-extractor).
+I didn't make it pretty, because it only needs to run once, but it will do the job, and it didn't take much time to build, thanks to Mojolicious and a few other modules from the CPAN.